ericcombiolab/LRTK/README.md

 ```
 *parameters:

--BQ1/--input_barcoded_fastq1: The first input file for barcoded paired FQs
+-BQ1/--input_barcoded_fastq1: Input fastq file (uncompressed FASTQ format) for the first read of paired linked-read sequencing data (with barcode).

--BQ2/--input_barcoded_fastq2: The second input file for bararcoded paired FQs
+-BQ2/--input_barcoded_fastq2: Input fastq file (uncompressed FASTQ format) for the second read of paired linked-read sequencing data (with barcode).

--FQ1/--input_fastq1:  The first input file for no Barcoded paired FQs
+-FQ1/--input_fastq1:  Input fastq file (uncompressed FASTQ format) for the first read of paired linked-read sequencing data (without barcode).

--FQ2/--input_fastq2:  The first input file for no Barcoded paired FQs
+-FQ2/--input_fastq2:  Input fastq file (uncompressed FASTQ format) for the second read of paired linked-read sequencing data (without barcode).

--RG/--read_group:  The read group string
+-RG/--read_group:  Full read group string (e.g. '@RG\tID:foo\tSM:bar')

 -R/--reference:  The reference sequence to align

--O/--outfile:  The output bamfile
+-O/--outfile:  The output alignment file.

--S/--sort: To sort bam file by barcode
+-S/--sort: Users can choose from (Yes, No).
+"Yes" indicates that LRTK will use samtools to sort alignment files based on genomic coordinate.

--M/--mark_duplication: To mark the duplicated reads by barcode
+-M/--mark_duplication: Users can choose from (Yes, No).
+"Yes" indicates that LRTK will use picard to mark the duplicated reads using barcode information.

--P/--platform: {10x,stLFR,TELLSeq} linked-reads technology
+-P/--platform: Input sequencing technology.
+Users can choose from (10x,stLFR,TELLSeq).

 -T/--threads: default = 1, this determines the number of threads used for ema, bwa and samtools.